 Who Am I?

 I’m a maker and a teacher.
-Currently I am a senior software engineer at Amazon working on Alexa but before that I was at Expedia leading a number of initiatives ranging from continuous delivery to migration to cloud infrastructure and containerization of services.
-In the past I’ve been a consultant, gone to and left graduate school, dabbled in geospatial programming, bootstrapped startups, written books, built software that deploys software millions of times per week to hundreds of thousands of hosts, taught at various higher education institutions and generally enjoyed working with technology.
+Currently I am a senior solutions architect at AWS working with non-profits but prior to that I worked on a few things you might use like Alexa, Goodreads, CodeDeploy, Chef, Terraform.
+I’ve also been in charge of leading a number of initiatives at other companies ranging from continuous delivery to migration to cloud infrastructure and containerization of services.
+I’ve been a consultant, gone to and left graduate school, dabbled in geospatial programming, bootstrapped startups, written books, built software that deploys software millions of times per week to hundreds of thousands of hosts, taught at various higher education institutions and generally enjoyed working with technology.

 Ever since I was very little, computers have been a part of my life; my dad brought home the first PC in our house literally the day I was born (I must have been holding out for a good birthday gift.)
 Falling in love with programming the Logo turtle around the time I was in the first grade began my love affair with building things.
 I have been fortunate to be able to pass on the love of learning and creating things to both of our children; our daughter is an avid reader and budding Scratch programmer, and our son loves to be outside discovering the world or building all sorts of creations, ranging from robots to space ships, using Lego.